freeCodeCamp/freeCodeCamp/guide/english/react-native/index.md

 1. [Create React Native App](https://www.npmjs.com/package/create-react-native-app)- Similar to Create React App it get up in running using the terminal.
 1. [Expo](https://expo.io) - Best for prototyping an app or if it is earlier stage.
 Using Expo you can even create an quick app using drag and drop features from snack.expo.io in the broswer.
-1. [Ignite CLI](https://github.com/infinitered/ignite) - Empowers devleopers to easily create a new React Native app with plug ins.
+1. [Ignite CLI](https://github.com/infinitered/ignite) - Empower devleopers to easily create a new React Native app with plug ins.
 Ignite CLI also enables developers to easily setup best practices.